 So, what's the best laser printer you can buy today?
-Well, chances are, if you've stumbled across this article and you're on the lookout for one, then you'll be asking the same questions as us.
+Well, chances are, if you've stumbled across this article and you're on the lookout for one, then you'll be asking the same question as us.

 The truth is, 'best' is a very subjective term, and different people will have different printing needs and requirements.
 One of the first things to note is whether you'd like an inkjet or laser printer.

 Inkjets are traditionally more affordable, as is evident with our best budget inkjet printers list, whilst lasers tend to be a little pricier but offer quicker printing speeds.
 So, if your priority is finding something that operates efficiently, you're looking at the right article.